webtorrent/webtorrent/docs/get-started.md

 file is downloaded.
 Seeking works too – WebTorrent dynamically fetches the needed torrent pieces from the network on-demand.

+**Note:** downloading a torrent automatically seeds it, allowing the user to also serve the file to other peers

 ### Creating a new torrent and seed it (in the browser)

 ```js